skrey/yellow-extensions/source/draft/README.md

 ## How to make a draft page

 Set `Status: draft` in the [page settings](https://github.com/datenstrom/yellow-extensions/tree/master/source/core#settings-page) at the top of a page.
 The page will no longer be visible.
-You can continue to edit the page in the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/source/edit) and the file system.
+You can continue to edit the page in a [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/source/edit) and on your [computer](https://github.com/datenstrom/yellow-extensions/tree/master/source/core).

 ## How to find draft pages